John Pickett (businessman): Decline and aborted sales

 On August 18, 1992, it was announced that Cablevision chairman Charles Dolan, who had first attempted to acquire an interest in the Islanders over ten years earlier, had reached an agreement to purchase the team from John Pickett.
 However, the two sides were never able to complete the sale and a year later the deal expired, with Pickett retaining majority control of the team.
 The "Gang of Four" minority owners continued to run the team, but after missing the playoffs five times in seven years, and with the committee making deeply unpopular decisions such as a change of logo, Pickett finally wanted out for good.
 He again put the team up for sale in 1996, and appointed his son Brett Pickett to oversee the sale and operation of the franchise.

 Pickett thought he found a buyer in John Spano, a Dallas leasing agent seemingly flush with cash.
 With league commissioner Gary Bettman brokering the deal, Pickett reached an agreement to sell the team to Spano in October 1996.
 However, in June 1997, after Spano missed several payments on his purchase contract, Bettman ordered him to relinquish day-to-day control of the team to Pickett until the dispute was resolved.
 A month later, Newsday started investigating Spano after several Islanders executives alerted the paper that something was amiss about their new boss.
 That investigation led to a story that revealed Spano had lied to Pickett and the NHL about his net worth and resources to complete the transaction, and also had two lawsuits pending against him.
 Within days of that story running, Spano relinquished the team to Pickett.

 A federal investigation revealed that Spano had forged many of the documents he had used to vouch for his wealth and promise payment to Pickett, and had even been brazen enough to fax many of these forged documents from his own office.
 Spano was ultimately sentenced to 71 months in prison for bank and wire fraud.

 Sale to Gluckstern group

 Following the Spano fraud, and after several years of trying to find a buyer, Pickett finally sold the Islanders to a group headed by Phoenix Coyotes co-owner Steven Gluckstern and New York City real estate developer Howard Millstein in September 1997.
 Having thought to have found an ownership team committed to the team's future on Long Island, Pickett fully retired quietly to Florida.
+As it turned out, the Islanders would be sold again in 2000.